OSA, Scientology’s Office of Special Affairs

 I wasn’t hungry.
-I was still shaken up by the things I’d heard in the meeting we’d just had with retired Clearwater police detective Ray Emmons.
+I was still shaken up by what I’d heard in the meeting we’d just had with retired Clearwater police detective Ray Emmons.
 Ray had torn the police report of my son’s death to shreds, pointing out all of the lies and inconsistencies.

 A neatly dressed waitress took Ken’s order.
 Soon, a large plate of kettle chips sprinkled with blue cheese appeared.
 He said he shouldn’t be eating this stuff, then helped himself to a heaping portion.
 That’s when I remembered something I’d been told about Ken.
 He’d dealt with the Lisa McPherson case against Scientology for seven years.
-It had been so stressful, evidently, that he’d had to undergo triple bypass surgery.
-The Scientology attorneys—relentless, and like their clients, demonstrating no empathy—demanded that he make a court appearance while still in recovery.
+It had been so stressful that he had to undergo triple bypass surgery.
+The Scientology attorneys—relentless and, like their clients, demonstrating no empathy—demanded that he make a court appearance while still in recovery.
 Frail and unsteady, Ken had to lean on the plaintiff’s table; he could barely hold himself upright during the proceedings.

 They were carried out by Scientologists from OSA, the Church’s Office of Special Affairs.